 4. Get smart about security

-One of the most important aspects of buying crypto is keeping it safe.
+One of the most important aspects of buying crypto is storing it safely.
 Those who aren't interested in learning the ins and outs of crypto cybersecurity may find it easiest to keep their coins with a trusted custody provider with strong and audited security protocols.
 These platforms generally have security processes that may be better suited for beginners.

 On the other hand, those looking for a more hands-on approach may choose to custody and secure the asset themselves.
 This typically involves buying crypto on a crypto trading platform, then transferring holdings to a private digital wallet or physical cold wallet (a USB-like device for crypto storage).